Student engagement in massive open online courses

 MOOC, which stands for massive open online course, has attracted millions of users around the world and it has a promise to be a very important element of future education.
 However, there is a little research on users' ...

-Match: e-learning; electronic learning; massive open online courses; MOOCs; online learning
+Match: e-learning; electronic learning; massive open online courses; moocs; online learning

-Match: engagement; e-learning; MOOCs; online learning
+Match: courses; e-learning; higher education; online learning

-Match: engagement; massive open online courses; MOOCs
+Match: courses; e-learning; higher education; massive open online courses